LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

 		```

 ### Execution Order
-- **Backward chaining**: given a goal (query) with some rules, backtracking is a way to backtrace and find all possible solutions that satisfy all subgoals.
+- **Back tracking**: given a goal (query) with some rules, backtracking is a way to backtrace and find all possible solutions that satisfy all subgoals.
     - The interpreter tries to match facts and rules by **the order of their definition**.
     - If a subgoal cannot be satisfied, Prolog will try another way.
     - Consider this example, we check if an item exists in list or not: